alexwade/orcid-add-in/README.md

 Only **public** ORCID data is read.
-The `/authenticate` scope grants an ORCID iD, not access to limited-visibility or private records, and the access token is used for the profile fetch and then discarded — it is never persisted.
+The `/authenticate` scope grants an ORCID iD, not access to limited-visibility or private records, and the access token is used for the profile fetch and then discarded.
 Cached values (the OAuth `state` and the pending profile) expire after 10 minutes.

 ## License

 See [LICENSE](LICENSE).

----

-Google Docs™ is a trademark of Google LLC.
-ORCID® is a trademark of ORCID, Inc.
-ROR is a service of the Research Organization Registry.